metagentools/GraphBin/tutorial.md

 git clone https://github.com/Vini2/GraphBin.git
 ```

-Now go in to the GraphBin folder using the command
+Make sure you go into the GraphBin folder using the `cd` command.

 ```
 cd GraphBin/